Skip to main content

 Design/build firms have a good handle on and better control over timelines than independent architects and builders.
 They can also help homeowners make decisions and selections informed by aesthetics, budget, and availability.

 Note that many who call themselves design/build have neither an architect nor a designer on staff but merely collaborate with an independent one – or even none at all.
 Ideally, find a design/build firm with a registered architect on staff.
-Commonwealth Home Design is one of only a very few design/build firms founded by an architect.
-This sets us apart and has ensured our almost 40-year longevity serving Northern Virginia, Bethesda, and Washington Metro areas.

 **For the rest of this article, we will describe the remaining steps of the process based on working with a design/build firm.**